opticdev/optic/website/blog/documenting-a-go-mux-api-with-optic.md

 Next, check all the boxes and click the **Document (3) Endpoint**` button.
 Now, you can enter the commit message for this change and apply the changes.

 Done?
 Cool.
-You’ll be redirected to the documentation page, where you can edit the title and add detailed descriptions to each route.
+You'll be redirected to the documentation page, where you can edit the title and add detailed descriptions to each route.

 ![Documentation](https://i.imgur.com/hS4vkUY.png)

-If you click on one of the routes’ documents, it’ll take you to a page where you can find more information about the route.
+If you click on one of the routes' documents, it'll take you to a page where you can find more information about the route.
 It should look like this:

 ![Document Sample](https://i.imgur.com/SjaALZ6.png)

 You didn't write all that, right?
-Yeah, that’s the beauty of Optic.
+Yeah, that's the beauty of Optic.

-Now, let’s make a change to our API and see how Optic will react to it.
+Now, let's make a change to our API and see how Optic will react to it.

 In our use case, I made a change to the Post struct and made another request to the API.
 I changed `content` to `contents`.